EU And Foreign Investment Continues to Flow into Turkey

 The financial sector saw 1.186 billion USD, a 145 percent uptick, flow from foreign lands, while investments in electricity, gas, and water supplies amounted to 918 million USD.
 Meanwhile, manufacturing accounted for 644 million USD.

 During the January to June period, foreign investment funded 2.429 new companies and joint ventures.
 A total of 93 firms in property renting, construction, retail and wholesale, were created domestically and attracted direct foreign capital.

 More investment could soon be flowing into Turkey in the second half of 2017 after announcements revealed a new joint venture between Turkey's Azure Group and one of Qatar's biggest families.

-Under the new name, AzureMana, the company could eventually boast up to 5 billion USD in Qatari money, with capital flowing into Turkey into such diverse sector as food, real estate, manufacturing and construction.
+Under the new name, AzureMana, the company could eventually boast up to 5 billion USD in Qatari money, with capital flowing into Turkey into such diverse sectors as food, real estate, manufacturing, and construction.

-Qatari investments in Turkey accounts for 18 billion USD, with some of the biggest acquisitions including shares in banks, such as Akbank and Finansbank, and the purchase of Turkish satellite provider Digitürk by Qatari broadcast giant being Media Group for 1.4 billion USD.
+Qatari investments in Turkey account for 18 billion USD, with some of the biggest acquisitions including shares in banks, such as Akbank and Finansbank, and the purchase of Turkish satellite provider Digiturk by Qatari broadcast giant being Media Group for 1.4 billion USD.

 Ties between the two countries were underpinned further by bilateral trade talks in Izmir in August, drawing 90 businesses from Qatar and 150 company representatives from Turkey.
 Further dialogue between the countries' commerce sectors is set to take place later in 2017.